YpaFi Global Household Index

 surging with new needs and new consumption habits.
 The population

-structure makes this two trends reasonably predictable for the next
+structure makes these two trends predictable for the next

-been designed as a tool for professionals, fund managers, family
+The index algorithm and program are available as a license for professionals, fund managers, family

 offices, ETF sponsors.
-Our Newsletters are a better solution for individual investors.
+Newsletters are a better solution for individuals.

 More info: firstname.lastname@example.org